Lightning-AI/pytorch-lightning/docs/source/apex.rst

 Apex 16-bit
 ^^^^^^^^^^^
-If you are using an earlier version of PyTorch Lightnign uses Apex to support 16-bit.
+If you are using an earlier version of PyTorch Lightning uses Apex to support 16-bit.

 Follow these instructions to install Apex.
 To use 16-bit precision, do two things: